This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 To understand how certain health conditions can result in hair loss, it can be helpful to understand hair growth and its cycle.
 Your hair growth cycle is made up of four stages: anagen, catagen, telogen, and exogen.
 Any disruption along the growth cycle can cause hair loss.

-• Your hair actively grows from the root of a hair follicle.
-Blood vessels feed the root and make the hair grow.
+Anagen Phase: This is when your hair actively grows from the root of a hair follicle.
+Blood vessels nourish the root, promoting hair growth.
+Certain medical conditions like androgenetic alopecia can disrupt this phase.

-• A transitional stage where hair growth slows down.
+Catagen Phase: A brief transitional stage where hair growth begins to slow down.

 Video: 13 Medical Reasons for Hair Loss